enclave-networks/docs.enclave.io/kb/how-to-configure-dns-forwarding-on-linux.md

 ubuntu@localhost:~$ sudo systemctl restart systemd-resolved
 ```

+Your should now be able to resolve `.enclave` hostnames.

+### Troubleshooting

+If after setting the value of `DNS` in `/etc/systemd/resolved.conf` you find that name resolution fails with the message `Name or service not known` check that `/etc/resolv.conf` correctly points to the local systemd-resolved DNS stub resolver address `127.0.0.53` and that the systemd-resolved stub resolver service is running.

-> **Important:** `100.66.110.73` is not the address of your local Enclave name server.
+> **Important:** `100.66.110.73` is not the address of _your local Enclave name server, it's an example.
 Find your system's virtual address by running `enclave status` and look for the virtual address under local identity.
 Alternatively use `ip addr`.

-> **Important:** If after setting the `DNS=100.66.110.73` in `/etc/systemd/resolved.conf` you find that name resolution fails with the message `Name or service not known` check that `/etc/resolv.conf` correctly points to the local systemd-resolved DNS stub resolver address `127.0.0.53` and that the systemd-resolved stub resolver service is running.